 - Support for your research in the online archive: Please contact us if you have any questions about how to search the online archive.
 Please note that the fastest way to contact us is to use our inquiry form: Please choose “Documents on a specific topic” as the type of your inquiry.
 This makes it easy for you to send us your questions about how to search the online archive as well as about the collections and the documents it contains.

 Remote Access: Urgent research projects must go on despite COVID-19!
 This is why we are now offering remote access to our own database, which can otherwise only be used in Bad Arolsen and on the premises of our copy holders in Washington, London, Jerusalem, and Pierrefitte-sur-Seine.
 Remote access gives you full access to the archive and allows you to work in the “virtual reading room” of the Arolsen Archives.
-Please contact the Head of Archives, Dr. Christian Groh, providing an outline of your research project and a time schedule.
+Please contact our Archive team and provide them with a brief outline of your research project and a time schedule.

 - OuSArchiv Tutorial: Six video tutorials with useful research tips are now available to help make it easier for you to work with our database (OuSArchiv).
 They explain how the digital collection is structured and organized.
 We show you how to use the search masks, how to navigate, and how to save documents for research purposes.
 We also explain how to search for individual people using the Central Name Index and share tips on finding materials about specific groups, such as Jewish victims and survivors.